FAMILY CODE 271 ATTORNEY’S FEES AND COSTS

 Some judges hesitate to award Family Code 271 attorney’s fees before trial.
 This has never made sense to us.
 If a judge allows a party to engage in unreasonable conduct and significantly increase the other party’s attorney’s fees during the process without consequence, what is the point of Family Code 271?
 A family law judge should be willing and open-minded to awarding Family Code 271 attorney’s fees against the party at any time during the case.
 That is what the code allows and there is no limitation within the code or California case law that permits a judge to arbitrarily punt this issue to a trial.

 The Family Code 271 request may also be heard at trial.
 Sometimes this can be while other issues are heard.
 Sometimes this can be after every issue is heard.
 The reason the second scenario occurs is the judge may want to hear all the evidence and make his or her rulings before deciding who was unreasonable.
 The end result can help the judge understand who took reasonable versus unreasonable positions.

 California Family Code 271 is fair game after judgment including, for example, during modification requests.
 Child custody, parenting time, child support and alimony are just some of the issues that may be modified post judgment.
 If a party takes unreasonable positions and causes litigation that should have been avoided, Family Code 271 may be used as a sanction against him or her.

 The amount of notice, the notice content, whether you should seek Family Code 271 sanctions or how to defend such a request against you are too complex to handle on your own.
 This article is not legal advice and you should not rely on it for your specific case.
 Instead, consult with an experienced family law attorney who handles matters in your California County and has experience in bringing and defending Family Code 271 sanctions requests.
-If your matter is in Orange County, Los Angeles County or Riverside County’s central court, you may contact us for an affordable strategy session.
+If your matter is in any of the seven Southern California counties, you may contact us for an affordable strategy session.